 To document that an SBA loan is cancelled, the applicant must provide either: written communication from the lender confirming the loan is cancelled and no longer available to the applicant; or a legally binding agreement between PRDOH and the applicant that indicates the period of availability of the loan has passed, and the applicant agrees not to take actions to reinstate the loan or draw any additional undisbursed loan amounts.
-In addition, PRDOH must notify SBA that the applicant has agreed not to take any actions to reinstate the loan or draw additional with the applicant to take any actions to reinstate the loan or draw and the applicant to take any actions to reinstate the loan or draw additional amounts.
+In addition, PRDOH must notify SBA that the applicant has agreed not to take any actions to reinstate the loan or draw additional amounts.